Tokyo in 3 Days

 Gallery of Horyu-Ji Treasures

-This modernist building houses case upon case of Buddhas.
+In an ultra modernist building the Gallery of Horyu-Ji Treasures houses case upon case of Buddhas.

 Gallery of Horyu-Ji Treasures